 Interested in certifying a document?
 Such as getting a certified copy of a passport, power of attorney, or marriage certificate?

-Here’s everything you need to know about how to get a document certified, alongside the cost of certifying documents in London with a UK solicitor.
+Find out more about how to get a document certified and the cost of certifying documents in London with our team of UK solicitors below.

 Why is certification of documents needed?

 A certified document means that a professional has checked that it is the same as your original copy of the document.
-You may need a certified true copy of a personal document for official or commercial reasons, or to apply for a mortgage or bank account.
+You may need a certified copy of a document for personal or commercial reasons, for example, to apply for a mortgage, bank account, or a job abroad.